farooqalwi/pelican-web/content/Assembly 1.md

-Title: Assembly Language 1
+Title: A program to print a single character ‘A’.
 Date: 2021-04-23 02:50 PM
-Tags: Assembly
+Tags: Assembly Language
-Category: Assembly
+Category: Programming Exercise
 Authors: Alwi

 ## Objective: Write a program to print a single character ‘A’.